MagdielSchmitz/HESMS_test/case_study_2/README.md

-Parameters and plots results for the case study 2.
+Parameters and graphs with the results for the case study 2.